 Quinoa is kind of a powerhouse food, in my book.
 And it mostly certainly is in this salad.

 I really love how easy salads are to make and I especially get my salad love on during the summer months when my oven is my mortal enemy (because anything that adds heat to my house is not my friend).

 But, truthfully, salad can get a bit boring and rarely can step in as the main course for a meal.
-But this Greek Inspired Quinoa Salad is kind of a unicorn salad.
-Loaded with protein from quinoa, fresh summer veggies, tangy marinated artichoke hearts and olives, and serious flavor from feta cheese and dressing…this salad dazzles the tastebuds and satisfies the belly.
+But this Greek-Inspired Quinoa Salad is kind of a unicorn salad.
+Loaded with protein from quinoa, fresh summer veggies, tangy marinated artichoke hearts and olives, and serious flavors from feta cheese and dressing…this salad dazzles the tastebuds and satisfies the belly.

 Health benefits of quinoa

 Quinoa is a seed that is typically eaten like a grain.
 It has become wildly popular in the past few years…and for good reason.
 This bizarre (and it is weird looking) little seed holds